On asymptotic stability of ground states of some systems of nonlinear Schr\"odinger equations: Expansion of the Hamiltonian

 \end{itemize}

 \end{lemma}

-We will perform a normal form argument on the expansion \eqref{eq:Kexpansion0}, that is, we will eliminate a few terms from the expansion by means of changes of variables.
+We will perform a normal form argument on the expansion \eqref{eq:Kexpansion0}, eliminating some terms from the expansion by means of changes of variables.
 The first step in a normal forms argument is the diagonalization of the \textit{homological equation}, see \cite[p.
 182]{Arnold}, which is discussed in Section~\ref{sec:Normal form}.